rahfianugerah/commitwave/README.md

 ## Project Overview
 <p align="justify">
-  The Scheduled Commit Bot is an advanced automation tool designed to help developers keep their GitHub repositories consistently active and engaging.
-By utilizing GitHub Actions, this bot automates the process of generating and pushing commits at random intervals within a user-defined date range.
+  The Scheduled Commit Bot is an advanced automation tool designed to help developers keep their GitHub contribution history consistently active and engaging.
+By utilizing GitHub Actions and JavaScript based tools, this bot automates the process of generating and pushing commits at random intervals (GitHub Action & JavaScript based) within a user-defined date range (JavaScript based only).
 </p>

 <div align="center">